ejhernandezcruz/repo-finder-java/README.md

 ## Installing the Automation Framework

-To install Github Repos, follow these steps:
+To install the project, follow these steps:

 ```
 mvn clean install